rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

-Bartender can handle any **invalid vehicles** you might provide in its configuration files, both as values themselves and as something for which you provide other values.
+Bartender can handle any **invalid vehicles** you might provide in its configuration files, both as values themselves and as something for which you define other values.
 The sections below mention how Bartender does this on a case-by-case basis, but a vehicle is invalid if
 * it doesn't exist in the game's database (i.e. lacks a VltEd node under `pvehicle`), or
 * it's of the wrong class (e.g. is a helicopter when Bartender expects a regular car).